WycliffeAssociates/btt-writer-docs/docs/dPublish.rst

 You can access a web version of your project at https://wacs.bibletranslationtools.org/user_name/project_name (where user_name is your user name and project_name is your translation project).
 BTT Writer gives you the correct link when you upload.
 Click **See in Reader** to see a read-friendly version of your project.

+The uploaded project is available online to anyone at the URL: https://content.bibletranslationtools.username/project_code.
+For user friendly content, click **See in Reader**

+Or use the URL https://read.bibletranslationtools.username/project_code.

-From your WACS project page you can:
+From the WACS project page you can:

-*	See the web version of your project
+*	See the web version of a project

 *   Download the repository as a zip or TAR file

-*	Download the source files (USFM) for your project
+*	Download the source files (USFM) for a project

 *   View or print warning and error messages

-*	Interact with others about your project
+*	Interact with others about a project

 *   Print the translation